How to choose between Portugal GTP, D3, D7, D8, Golden Visa and EU Blue Card: expert tips

 All foreign documents must be apostilled or legalised and translated into English.

-Additional documents for D3 visa
+Additional documents for the Global Talent Programme

 • higher-education diploma;